jaybeemods/klipper_tft_host/README.md

 - Developing phase 1
 - able to communicate with the TFT over a usb to TTL serial adapter
 - framework of the host script at 50%
-- will upload actual code once I have basic's working - for now just createing a git repo to work with.
+- will upload actual code once I have basics working - for now just creating a git repo to work with.

 ## To Do: